 - MCDBA Certification:

-On a little side note, Database Administrator (DBA) certifications typically boost up salary potential in this field and can easily lead to a salary jump as high as 10 percent.
+On a more positive note, Database Administrator (DBA) certifications typically boost salary potential in this field and can easily lead to a salary jump as high as 10 percent.

 Top 10 Databases you should learn in 2021: